Endovascular aneurysm repair: Endoleaks

 Type I and III leaks are considered high-pressure leaks and are more concerning than other leak types.
 Depending on the aortic anatomy, they may require further intervention to treat.
-Type 2 leaks are common and often can be left untreated unless the aneurysm sac continues to expand after EVAR.
+Type II leaks are common and often can be left untreated unless the aneurysm sac continues to expand after EVAR.

 Spinal cord injury

 Spinal cord injury is a devastating complication after aortic surgery, specifically for thoracoabdominal aortic aneurysm repair; severe injury could lead to urine and fecal incontinence, paresthesia and even paraplegia.
 The risk varies between studies with two metanalysis demonstrating a pooled incidence of spinal cord injury 2.2% and 11%.
 Predictive factors include increasing extent of coverage, hypogastric artery occlusion, prior aortic repair and perioperative hypotension.
 Spinal cord injury related to aortic repair occurs due to impaired blood flow to the spine after coverage of blood vessels, important to the blood circulation of the spine, namely intercostal- and lumbar arteries.
+Neuromonitoring appears to be effective in detecting perioperative spinal cord injury risk during TEVAR.
+While the incidence of spinal cord injury remains variable, identification of risk factors may guide clinical decisions, particularly in high-risk procedures.
 A few methods exist for potentially reversing spinal cord injury, if it arises, elevated blood pressure, increased oxygenation, blood transfusion and cerebrospinal fluid drainage.